desy-cms/analysis/Analysis/MssmHbb/README.txt

   the selection type and provided data(Data or MC)

   - You can add Branches that you need explicitly with analsys.getOutputTree()->Branch("MyBranch",&my_var,"MyBranch/TYPE")

+macros/simpleHistoBuilderExample.C - explain how to use trees in your analysis.

  						All suggestions and comments are strognly appreciated!
  											Have fun :)